dwightgunning/droplet-1-click-dwightgunning-com-render-tiles/README.md

-# 1-Click Droplet Packer Build templates
+# 1-Click Droplet Packer Build template for rendering vector tiles

+This is a special-purpose Packer build template included in the [dwightgunning/dwightgunning.com](https://github.com/dwightgunning/dwightgunning.com/) project.

-These are the Packer build templates for DigitalOcean Marketplace 1-clicks.
+It was generated from the Packer build scripts for [DigitalOcean Marketplace 1-clicks](https://github.com/digitalocean/droplet-1-clicks) project.

 ## Prereqs